jonro2955/jonro2955/README.md

 # To Do List:

 This is a web app that lets users create to-do lists and store them in the cloud using their Google, Facebook, or Github accounts.
-It uses the Google Firebase SDK to implement the backend database and authentication.

 [Live Preview Site](https://jonro2955.github.io/odin_javascript_4_todo_list/)

 # Memory Card Game:

-This project is a game built using React.
-The goal is to demonstrate my understanding of ReactJS functional components, hooks, state management and lifecycle methods.
+This project is a game that tests your short term memory.

 [Live Preview Site](https://jonro2955.github.io/odin_javascript_9_memory_card/)

 # Restaurant Website:

-This is a mock restaurant website that is dynamically rendered using JavaScript and Webpack.
+This is a mock restaurant website that is dynamically rendered using JavaScript.

 [Live Preview Site](https://jonro2955.github.io/odin_javascript_3_restaurant_page/)

 # Calculator:

+This is a calculator written from scratch in JavaScript and styled using pure CSS.

 [Live Preview Site](https://jonro2955.github.io/odin_foundations_5_calculator/)

 # Weather App:

+This app uses a third part API to fetch weather data from any city in the word.

 [Live Preview Site](https://jonro2955.github.io/odin_javascript_5_weather_app/)

 # Rock Paper Scissors:

+This is an interactive rock-paper-scissors game written in JavaScript.

 [Live Preview Site](https://jonro2955.github.io/odin_foundations_3_rock_paper_scissors/)

 # Google Clone:

+This is a pixel-perfect clone of the Google search homepage written in HTML and CSS.

 [Live Preview Site](https://jonro2955.github.io/odin_foundations_2_google_homepage/)